 As a geology graduate, your expertise in undertaking field and laboratory investigations combined with your teamworking, communication and analytical skills make you an attractive prospect for many employers...

 Jobs where your degree would be useful include:

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-Fieldwork in both the UK and overseas is a key part of geology courses and provides practical experience.
-Some courses also offer a year out, either abroad or in industry, providing further opportunities to broaden your skill set and establish a network of contacts.
+Fieldwork in both the UK and overseas is a key part of geology courses as it provides practical experience.
+Some courses offer a year out, either abroad or in industry, a great opportunity to broaden your skill set and establish a network of contacts.

-Some graduates choose to enhance their qualifications and skills by undertaking paid or voluntary work on short-term environmental projects in the UK or abroad.
-Whether or not you decide to continue in the geology field, a period spent gaining work experience or shadowing can help you make decisions about your future career and you will also find it motivating when you apply your expertise to solve problems in a different context.
+Some graduates choose to enhance their qualifications and skills by doing paid or voluntary work on short-term environmental projects in the UK or abroad.
+Time getting work experience or shadowing can help you make decisions about your future career and you'll find it motivating when you apply your expertise to solve problems in a different context.

 Search for placements and find out more about work experience and internships.

 Many geology graduates enter professions directly related to their degree.
 Popular roles include exploration and production, water supply, environmental engineering and geological surveying.
 Other areas include environmental planning, hydrogeology and pollution control.
 Typical employers of geology graduates include: